 Some companies manage the design and implementation of the incentives programs completely themselves.
 While others use specialist 3rd party companies to design and run the partner rewards program.
 For example, for City Break rewards, there are several specialist operators.
 To simplify rewards, some vendors will only offer incentives that are in the catalogue of their 3rd party provider.

 However, the one area that most attendees agreed on is that the management overhead and administration of incentives is high.
-In particular, the ability to clearly “measure” how the roll-out of the incentive programs achieved the original “business outcomes” was still very much guesswork and art-form, rather than a science.
-This is an area that needs much closer focus in the future as budgets are always going to be under scrutiny for incentive programs.
+Above all, the ability to clearly “measure” how the roll-out of the incentive programs achieved the original “business outcomes” was still very much guesswork and art-form, rather than a science.
+Therefore this is an area that needs much closer focus in the future as budgets are always going to be under scrutiny for incentive programs.
 As part of your up-front design of incentives, you should always give careful consideration to the “metrics” that are realistic to measure and tie-back to how successful they have been.

 Click here to learn more on how market leading vendors automate and manage their channel partner incentives